jilavsky/SAXS_IgorCodeDocs/docs/source/Irena/Modeling.rst

 Three different distribution models are available – Gauss (Normal), Log-Normal, and LSW (Lifshitz-Slyozov-Wagner used in precipitation theory involving Ostwald Ripening).

 Irena uses by default automatic selection of :ref:`radia <RadiiDistribution>` distribution – ranges needed, bin widths etc. – with user selectable precision and number of steps.
 For details see Irena manuscript which goes to details on this subject.
-ALternatively, user can select to provide radii distrubution definition parameetrs manually and therefore generate distribution of his/her choosing.
-Default automatic method is likely the best for very large fractionof users.
+Alternatively, user can select to provide radii distribution definition parameters manually and therefore generate distribution of his/her choosing.
+Default automatic method is likely the best for very large fraction of users.

 Number of form and structure factors are available.
 Note, that it is relatively easy to add other shapes in the code, so if anyone needs (really needs) another shape, let me know… Calculation speed of different form factors varies significantly depending on calculations needed to calculate involved integrals.